Zhang-Jia/dds-tsn/README.md

     ```bash
     sudo apt install -y iperf3
     ```
-- ROS2 Foxy and Gazebo on machine C: follow the official [ROS2 installation instructions](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html#set-locale) to install ROS2 Foxy *desktop*.
+- C上运行ROS2和Gazebo(运动仿真).ROS2 Foxy and Gazebo on machine C: follow the official [ROS2 installation instructions](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html#set-locale) to install ROS2 Foxy *desktop*.
     Then install Gazebo and other dependencies:
     ```bash
     sudo apt install -y python3-colcon-ros ros-foxy-gazebo-ros ros-foxy-gazebo-plugins iperf3 iproute2
     ```

-## Installation
+## Installation 安装
 1. Our demonstration supports the Fast DDS, which is pre-installed and the default DDS middleware layer in ROS2 Foxy, and the RTI Connext DDS.
 The RTI Connext DDS can be installed by following the documentation [here](https://github.com/ros2/rmw_connextdds) on machines A and C.
     - For an Intel machine:
        ```bash